 Domaine de Beaumont is located just outside of Noizay, a village fronting the Loire in the far southeastern corner of […]Keep Reading

-It is a cliché to view a vigneron’s wines as a reflection of their physicality and personality, but this is the indelible human element to terroir.
+It is a cliché to view a vigneron’s wines as a reflection of their physicality and personality, but this is the indelible human element to terroir and something often lost by talking about soil and climate at the expense of culture and history.
 At Domaine de Beaumont under Mathieu Cosme, this is doubly so.
-At first blush, the wines are not only substantial and impressively nuanced renditions of terroir, but they also develop in the glass (and in the bottle!), revealing a sensitivity and a nurturing aspect reflective of his work both in the cellar and among the vines.
-If blessed, each generation in an appellation can boast only a handful of rising stars – and Mathieu Cosme is certainly among them in Vouvray.
+At first blush, the wines are not only substantial and impressively nuanced renditions of place and time, but they also develop in the glass (and in the bottle!) – revealing a sensitivity and a nurturing aspect reflective of Mathieu’s long hours among the vines and careful stewardship over his cellar.

 The Domaine has been certified organic since the 2014 vintage, and Mathieu has plowed the soils by horse since 2005 when he finished his étage at Huet and returned to run his family’s estate.
 Harvest is manual, and fermentations are indigenous.
 The wines are fermented and aged in 400L French oak barrels, as has been the tradition in Vouvray for centuries.
 We’ve searched for an estate in Vouvray making chiseled and forthright dry wines and made with minimal intervention for years.
 With Mathieu Cosme, we not only got that, but the rising star of Vouvray.Close